-A varied landscape with a productive as well as a recreational function replaced an agricultural desert s a result of unsustainable farming over vast areas, agricultural land is losing its ability to absorb water, so it's drying out, turning into sand and dust, and forming hard crusts inside and on the surface.
+A s a result of unsustainable farming over vast areas, agricultural land is losing its ability to absorb water, so it's drying out, turning into sand and dust, and forming hard crusts inside and on the surface.
 When strong rains come, streams of water with mud run off the fields, carrying away the fertile soil.
 In the worst case, the mudflow then reaches a nearby village and floods the streets and house cellars there.
 In addition, the wide agricultural fields overheat and have an extremely negative impact on biodiversity, which brings a whole range of further problems.